bgaze/php-dotenv/README.md

 **load:**

-Instantiate a dotenv parser, parse provided file and throw an exception if invalid.
+Instantiate a Dotenv parser, parse provided file and throw an exception if invalid.

 ```php
 /**